 - Microsoft office applications and database proficiency is essential.

-Available immediately, this position offers a competitive salary and an excellent benefits package.
+This position is available immediately and offers a competitive salary and an excellent benefits package.

-To apply, send a letter of interest with resume, cover letter and samples of prior programs produced, to:
+Please send a letter of interest, with resume, cover letter and samples of prior programs produced, to: